 22. Will compliance with UK clearing rules similar to those in EMIR be sufficient as substituted compliance for Dodd-Frank clearing obligations?

 It would depend on the location of the CCP through which a party clears its trade.
-If the CCP is located in the UK, there would need to be an application to the U.S. to have determined that trades clearing through a UK-based CCP would be deemed compliant with the Dodd-Frank clearing obligations.
+If the CCP is located in the UK, there would need to be an application to the US to have determined that trades clearing through a UK-based CCP would be deemed compliant with the Dodd-Frank clearing obligations.
 EU-based CCPs that are also registered in the U.S. as Derivatives Clearing Organizations currently benefit from that substituted compliance regime.
 If (as seems likely: see Question 17 (Compliance with EMIR)) the UK implements broadly similar CCP requirements and related clearing rules to those under EMIR, it ought to be capable of being granted a substituted compliance determination from the U.S., but this cannot be guaranteed and achieving such a determination from the U.S. may take time.

 23. Are there any consequences of Brexit for parties which have entered into the English law ISDA Credit Support Documents for collateral arrangements which are currently financial collateral arrangements under the Financial Collateral Directive?

 The Financial Collateral Directive has been implemented in the UK through the Financial Collateral Arrangements (No 2) Regulations (“FCAR”).
 Given the importance of the protections provided to collateral-takers by the FCAR, and the risk of invalidity of certain unregistered security interests in the absence of the FCAR, it is likely that these regulations will be retained under the provisions of the Withdrawal Bill that preserve existing UK laws that implement EU directives.

 Bank Recovery and Resolution Directive